Serial Numbers

 Don’t be persuaded that a Korean medal is valuable because of its “Serial number”.

 On Mar.
-27, 2010, someone paid an extremely high price for an Order of Cultural Merit, Republic of Korea Medal (a First Class), 1957 Series with “1” for the serial number.
+27, 2010, someone paid an extremely high price for an Order of Cultural Merit, Republic of Korea Medal (a First Class), 1957 Series with “1” for the production number.
 The final price was $3,500 plus $9.95 for shipping and handling.

 The number is meaningless.